sitcwq/INF2009-Group20-WildlifeAnalytics/README.md

 ### 6.2 `summarize_run.py`
 This script is a post-run analysis utility for a JSON log produced by the edge pipeline.
 It loads the run log, identifies the first and last pipeline events, computes average/min/max latency for each pipeline stage, and summarizes CPU and RAM usage from the before/after system snapshots embedded in each event.

+## 7. PASO.pptx
+This slide deck includes the testing the team had conducted for the project.
+It will be used during the face-to-face demo.

-## 7. Team Members and Contributions
+## 8. Team Members and Contributions

 ### Chia Wenqi